sonnewend/workshopday-networking-azure/README.md

 - VNET Peering connection in each spokes to use remote gateways;
 - Azure Bastion on the Hub network;
 - Azure Firewall on the Hub network;
-- Custom Route tables to address prefix "Address Space destination" and next hop type to virtual applicance;
+- Custom Route tables to address prefix "Address Space networking destination" and next hop type to virtual applicance;
-- Custom Route tables to address prefix "0.0.0.0/0" and next hop type to virtual applicance;
 - Network rule Azure Firewall all traffic.

 References: [Hub-spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)